ricardojover/hello-rest-api-aws/terraform/hello_ecs_ec2/README.md

 In this file I create the IAM role and its policy, necessary for the ECS hosts to work properly.
 You don't need to do that when using Fargate as AWS do it for you.

 ### ignition.tf
+You can pass two types of user data: shell scripts and cloud-init directives.
+In this project I use cloud-init directives.
 This file contains all the user data we are going to deploy in every single instance.
-You can write the user data in YAML, load the template and render it or, since Terraform supports ignition, it is far way easier and nicer to use this way.
+You can write this cloud-init user data in YAML, load the template and render it or, since Terraform supports ignition, it is easier and nicer to use this way.

 ### network.tf
 I create here the VPC, Internet gateway, subnets and route tables.
 Briefly, all the necessary for our machines to have connectivity among them and with the internet.